 Still, the importance of periodically comparing rates stands.
 After all, compound interest is one of your greatest allies in building wealth.

-Discover Bank raises APYs
+Discover Bank raises APY

 Discover Bank is an online bank.
 It’s part of Discover Financial Services, the company that issues the Discover credit card, among other banking and payment products and services.

+Recently, Discover Bank increased the annual percentage yield, or APY, on its online savings account to 1.75 percent.
 As we explain in “Money Lingo You Need to Know for Financial Survival,” APY is the yearly amount you earn on savings, including compounded interest.
 You should compare APYs when shopping for savings accounts, among other financial products.

 Other perks of Discover Bank’s online savings account include a no-minimum-required opening deposit and no monthly maintenance fees.
 Check out the website for more details or to open an account.